 About the Event

-Speakers will seek to interrogate ways digital libraries at all institutions might better represent diverse communities and experiences through collections, how technology may be furthering bias and performative diversity work, and what authentic partnerships might look like between HBCUs and other organizations, including predominantly white institutions.
-The goals of the event are to center HBCU library workers and alumni, explore challenges and opportunities at HBCUs, and to celebrate the reciprocal mentorship relationships fostered by Authenticity Project participants.
+Speakers sought to interrogate ways digital libraries at all institutions might better represent diverse communities and experiences through collections, how technology may be furthering bias and performative diversity work, and what authentic partnerships might look like between HBCUs and other organizations, including predominantly white institutions.
+The goals of the event were to center HBCU library workers and alumni, explore challenges and opportunities at HBCUs, and to celebrate the reciprocal mentorship relationships fostered by Authenticity Project participants.

-The two half-day virtual event is free and open to the public with registration.
-For the best experience, please register with an email address connected to your Zoom account.
+The two half-day virtual event was free and open to the public with registration.

 We invite you to read our Land Acknowledgement to join us in honoring and recognizing the unceded, traditional territories on which we are doing this work.